What are the most common car accident injuries in Minnesota?

 If you are struggling with painful, debilitating physical injuries because of a car accident, you should not have to fight an insurance company to get the compensation you need to cover the costs of your medical bills, lost wages, and suffering.

-That is where the Minnesota car accident lawyers at Milavetz Law P.A. can help.
+That is where the Minneapolis car accident lawyers at Milavetz Law P.A. can help.
 We are award-winning trial attorneys who have been fighting on behalf of Minnesota crash victims since 1963.

 We are here to help you make the best of your situation.
 Our team is prepared to handle every aspect of your claim while you focus on getting better.
 We will investigate, gather evidence, fend off claims of shared fault, and work hard to build a strong, persuasive case so you get every cent you deserve.